-Navia has compiled a comprehensive library of resources to help you learn about all the great features of your benefit plans.
-You can watch a video about your benefit, participate in live Q&As, download a benefit guide, learn about our mobile app and web portals, and check out helpful tools like our FSA calculator and eligible expense lists.
+Learn about all the great features of your benefit plans.
+You can watch videos, participate in live Q&As, schedule custom webinars, download benefit guides, learn about our mobile app and web portals, and check out helpful tools like our FSA calculator and eligible expense lists.

 Q&A from Webinars